A non-interacting Galactic black hole candidate in a binary system with a main-sequence star: Conclusion

 \section{Conclusion}

 We summarize below our main results: \\

 $\bullet$ We searched the \textit{Gaia} DR3 binary catalog to identify possible black hole companions to main sequence stars.
 We identified \bh ~as a particularly interesting source on the basis of its large mass ratio and location near the \textit{Gaia} main sequence. \\ $\bullet$ Fitting the SED of \bh\ with single stellar atmosphere models, we find that the photometry is consistent with a modestly metal-poor G star on the main sequence.
 Adding a second source does not substantially improve the quality of the SED fits, indicating no evidence for the presence of more than one luminous star. \\ $\bullet$ We determine stellar parameters from a high-resolution spectrum, finding $T_{\mathrm{eff}} = 5972 \pm 100$~K, $\log{g} = 4.54 \pm 0.15$, $\mathrm{[Fe/H]} = -0.30 \pm 0.10$, $M = 0.91 \pm 0.10$~\msun, and $\mathrm{age} = 7.1 \pm 3.8$~Gyr, which are generally in good agreement with those inferred from the SED.
-The chemical abundance pattern shows no abnormalities compared to other stars with similar metallicities, and the spectrum contains lines from only one star. \\ $\bullet$ We have carried out follow-up radial velocity observations for this source over the last three months, and our fits to the velocities give an orbital period of $183.4^{+1.1}_{-1.0}$~d, an eccentricity of $0.41^{+0.01}_{-0.03}$, and a velocity semi-amplitude of $60.7^{+3.8}_{-11.3}$~\kms.
+The chemical abundance pattern shows no abnormalities compared to other stars with similar metallicities, and the spectrum contains lines from only one star. \\ $\bullet$ We have carried out follow-up radial velocity observations for this source over the four months from its discovery until it went into conjunction with the Sun, and our fits to the velocities give an orbital period of $184.28^{+0.75}_{-0.89}$~d, an eccentricity of $0.411^{+0.034}_{-0.021}$, and a velocity semi-amplitude of $60.6^{+10.0}_{-5.8}$~\kms.
 The radial velocity curve predicted from the astrometric orbital solution is in reasonable agreement with the data, confirming that the \textit{Gaia} orbit is not spurious.
-We then computed joint fits to the astrometric data and the velocity measurements, which give a companion mass of $11.9^{+2.0}_{-1.6}$\msun, an orbital period of $185.43^{+0.17}_{-0.17}$~d, an eccentricity of $0.45 \pm 0.02$, a semi-major axis of $1.49 \pm 0.07$ AU, and an inclination of $\sim120\degr$. \\ $\bullet$ Given the combination of the large mass of the dark companion and a semi-major axis of \bh\ that is neither very large nor very small, the formation channel for this system is not immediately clear.
-However, the most natural scenario may be that the visible G star was originally the outer tertiary component orbiting a close inner binary with two massive stars.\\ $\bullet$ The orbit of this system in the Galaxy is consistent with that of thin disk stars, and the low scale height of the integrated Galactic orbit indicates that the kick velocity must have been small.
-At a distance of $474 \pm 27$~pc after correcting for the DR3 parallax bias \citep{Lindegren2021b}, as discussed by \citet{ElBadry2022Disc}, \bh\ is closer to the Sun than any black hole X-ray binaries with known distances \citep{Corral-Santana2016} or any of the black holes identified through other techniques \citep{Thompson2019,Lam2022,Sahu2022}. \\ $\bullet$ Discoveries of black holes around luminous stars from their measured accelerations now provide a new avenue for understanding the formation channels of black holes in the Galaxy.
-Simple estimates suggest that there are $\sim 10^{6}$ similar systems in the Milky Way.
-Although our current data cannot constrain the possibility that \bh\ is actually a triple, future RV monitoring may enable us to witness the rich dynamics that can be manifest in hierarchical triple systems.
+We then computed joint fits to the astrometric data and the RVs, which (including the RV measurements from \citealt{ElBadry2022Disc}) give a companion mass of ${9.326}_{-0.209}^{+0.216}$~\msun, an orbital period of $185.52_{-0.08}^{+0.08}$~d, an eccentricity of ${0.439}_{-0.0030}^{+0.0036}$, a semi-major axis of ${1.258}_{-0.011}^{+0.010}$~AU , and an inclination of ${126\fdg79} \pm 0\fdg62$. \\ $\bullet$ The fit to all available RV data gives a best-fit $\chi^{2}$ of 24 for 52 total radial velocity measurements and six free parameters (46 degrees of freedom).
+This low $\chi^{2}$ value indicates the RV errors and our derived parameter uncertainties may be overestimated.
+However, there is $\sim2\sigma$ disagreement between the best-fit parameters from the RVs and the \textit{Gaia} astrometry.
+The 1-sigma confidence intervals overlap only for the eccentricity.
+For our joint fits to the astrometry and RV data, we find that when we condition the RV fits on the \textit{Gaia} data, the increase in $\chi^{2}$ is a factor of four greater than what is expected, which suggests the \textit{Gaia} uncertainties have been underestimated by a factor of $\approx$ 2.